cdsittampalam/documentation/docs/Qredo App Overview.md

 ![Main Qredo](/doc-images/QredoS.png)

-Qredo Web App
+Qredo Wallet App
 -------------

-The Qredo web app provides a suite of account management, treasury and trading features making it easy to manage your digital asset portfolios online within the Qredo Network.
+The Qredo Wallet app provides a suite of account management, treasury and trading features making it easy to manage your digital asset portfolios online within the Qredo Network.
 Set up secure funds to
 * secure your client and trading accounts.
 * customise your governance rules.
 * monitor inbound and outbound trade activity.